syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Filtering.md

 {% endhighlight  %}
 {% endtabs %}

-The following output is displayed as a result of the above code example.
+The following output is displayed as a result of the previous code example.

 ![](filtering_images/filtering_img9.png)

 Filter bar modes:

-This specifies the grid to start the filter action while typing in the filter bar or after pressing the enter key based on `filter-bar-mode`.There are two types of `filter-bar-mode`, they are
+This specifies the grid to start the filter action while typing in the filter bar or after pressing the enter key based on the `filter-bar-mode`.There are two types of `filter-bar-mode`, they are as follows.

 1. OnEnter
 2. Immediate